-As stated above, the current methods for analysing total dietary fibre in paragraphs S11-4(2)(a) and (b) measure some, but not all, resistant starch in a food (see SD1).
+As stated above, the current methods for analysing total dietary fibre in paragraphs S11- 4(2)(a) and (b) measure some, but not all, resistant starch in a food (see SD1).
 In this case, resistant starch quantified by AOAC 2002.02 must not be summed with the results of any of the total dietary fibre methods without adjustment for double counting of resistant starch, to obtain a better estimate of dietary fibre.
 As mentioned above, requirements to ensure that the quantity of the specifically named dietary fibre(s) is not double counted in the quantity of dietary fibre declared, are already included in the Code (subsection S11-4(3)).

-Attachment A provides the proposed draft variation to the Code.
+Attachment A sets out the approved draft variation to the Code.

-2.3 Risk communication
+2.4 Risk communication

-2.3.1 Consultation
+2.4.1 Consultation

 Consultation is a key part of FSANZ's standards development process.
-The call for submissions for this Application has been notified via the FSANZ Notification Circular, media release, FSANZ's social media tools and Food Standards News.
-Subscribers and interested parties were also notified via email.
+The call for submissions for this Application was notified via the FSANZ Notification Circular, media release, FSANZ's social media tools and Food Standards News.
+Subscribers, Interested parties were also notified via email.

-FSANZ acknowledges the time taken by individuals and organisations to make submissions.
-Every submission on an application is reviewed by FSANZ staff and considered by the FSANZ Board.
+FSANZ acknowledges the time taken by individuals and organisations who made submissions.
+Every submission is reviewed by FSANZ staff and considered by the FSANZ Board.
 While not all comments may be adopted, all are valued and contribute to the rigour of our assessment.